Georgia's HOPE GED Grant

 Recipients receive a one-time award of $500 toward their

-degree program once they have attempted their FIRST 30 semester or
+the HOPE Scholarship once they have attempted their FIRST 30

-45 quarter hours of study with a 3.00 cumulative grade point
+semester or 45 quarter hours of study with a 3.00 cumulative grade

-average.
-The entry points are based on all degree credit attempted
+point average.
+The entry points are based on all degree credit

-and course work converted to degree credit after the award date on
+attempted and coursework converted to degree credit after the award

-A HOPE GED Voucher is automatically mailed to recipients along
+A HOPE GED voucher is mailed to recipients along with their GED

-with their GED diploma.
-The voucher may be submitted to a
+diploma and may be submitted to a HOPE-eligible postsecondary

 Full details about the HOPE GED Grant guidelines, policies, and